Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Introduction

-We point out here that the `cluster' approach adopted below draws many parallels with the simulation of superradiant lasing for an inhomogeneously broadened optical gain medium undertaken by Bychek \textit{et al.} \cite{bychek2021superradiant}.
-In contrast to this work, we are here mainly focused on the transient photon and spin dynamics at the start up of the lasing/masing.
-With regard to simulating the observed quantum-mechanical features of our maser's dynamics, one needs to capture how $N$ two-level (X-Z) systems interact with the same single cavity mode.
-The Tavis-Cummings Hamiltonian in the interaction picture, and under the rotating wave approximation\cite{tavis1968exact,burgarth2024}, provides a way of doing this:

-where $\Delta=\omega_{mode}-\omega_{XZ}$ is the angular frequency detuning between the cavity mode and the T$_1$ X-Z transition frequency of the molecules.
 This basic Hamiltonian is extended with jump operators to capture transitions to and from the gain medium's other energy levels.
 Dephasing and cavity losses are added phenomenologically, resulting in a master equation for the (reduced) density matrix in the Schr\"{o}dinger picture:

-Where $\mathcal{D}[\hat{L}_k]=\hat{L}^{\dagger}_k\hat{\mathcal{O}}\hat{L}_k-\frac12\{\hat{L}_k^{\dagger}\hat{L}_k,\hat{\mathcal{O}}\}$.
+Where $\mathcal{D}[\hat{L}_k]\hat{\rho}=\hat{L}^{\dagger}_k\hat{\mathcal{\rho}}\hat{L}_k-\frac12\{\hat{L}_k^{\dagger}\hat{L}_k,\hat{\mathcal{\rho}}\}$.
 Here we are immediately faced with the curse of dimensionality: to describe $N$ two-level systems alone requires a density matrix $\hat\rho$ containing $4^N$ elements, which is computationally unfeasible.
 Since we do not seek to know the time evolution of individual molecules (rather, only the evolution of the expectation values of certain operators or operator products involving sums over molecules), an alternative approach\cite{quantumcumulants}, formulated in the Heisenberg picture, evolves operators through time according to a quantum Langevin equation.
 Assuming its associated noise is white and does not contribute to averages, we arrive at\cite{quantumcumulants}: